 As a whole, when Dun & Bradstreet does not have all of the info they need, they will indicate as much in their reports.
 However, the absence of some pieces of info does not necessarily mean a certain firm is a poor credit risk.

 Your DB Credit Report and Your Financial Stress Score

 The Summary graph shows your company’s financial stress class from high to average, to low.

-The Financial stress score percentilesection shows the probability of failure of your business.
+Also, the Financial stress score percentile section shows the probability of failure of your business.

 The Financial stress percentile comparison part graphs your company’s financial stress percentile versus similar companies.

 Dun & Bradstreet produces Financial Stress Scores to predict the chance of business failure over the next twelve months.
 D&B defines business failure as a company which gets legal relief from its creditors; ceases its business operations without paying off all of its creditors in full; voluntarily withdraws from its business operations thus leaving unpaid obligations; enters into receivership or reorganization; or makes some type of arrangement for the benefit of its creditors, based upon the info in D&B’s commercial database.

 The score ranges from 1,001 to 1,875.
 Also, a score of 1,001 stands for the highest probability while a figure of 1,875 exemplifies the lowest probability of business failure.

 Financial Stress Score Percentile